The origin and evolution of the normal Type Ia SN 2018aoz with infant-phase reddening and excess emission: Comparison to He-shell Double-Detonation Models

-In the bottom-right panel, the cyan and red models provide the best matches to the observed peak $B$-band luminosity and ejecta velocity of \uname\ (orange star), respectively, while the magenta model with 1.05~\msol\ WD $+$ 0.010~\msol\ He-shell provides the closest match when both features are simultaneously considered.
+Figure~\ref{fig:ddetpolin} \citep[top panel; adapted from][Figure 11]{Polin2019apj} compares both the peak luminosity and ejecta velocity, measured by the peak $B$-band magnitude and \siii\ velocity, of \uname\ to those of the He-shell DDet models along with other \tase\ and previously published He-shell DDet models from \citet{Polin2019apj}.
+The cyan and red models provide the best matches to the observed peak $B$-band magnitude and ejecta velocity of \uname\ (orange star), respectively, while the magenta model with 1.05~\msol\ WD $+$ 0.010~\msol\ He-shell provides the closest match when both features are simultaneously considered.
 However, we note that there is some separation between \uname\ and the models.
 In particular, \citet{Polin2019apj} identified two broad populations of SNe within this plot: an apparent clustering at $v_{\rm peak}$~(\siii) $\sim$ 11,000~km~s$^{-1}$ and high peak magnitudes, and a non-clustered population with a tail extending to higher velocities.
 The former is mainly composed of CN and 91T-like \tase, while the latter is composed of BL and 91bg-like events (see Figure~\ref{fig:class-parrent}, bottom panel).
 As noted by \citet{Polin2019apj}, the He-shell DDet models exhibit a peak brightness and velocity relationship (black dashed line) that generally follows the BL/91bg-like tail.
 Several key predicted features of He-shell DDet are also prevalent among SNe from the BL/91bg-like tail, including sub-Chandrasekhar inferred ejecta masses \citep{Scalzo2019mnras} and lack of C spectral features \citep{Maguire2014mnras}, consistent with a He-shell DDet origin for them \citep{Polin2019apj}.
 For \uname, the measured values of $M_B$~(peak) = $-$19.319 $\pm$ 0.009 mag and $v_{\rm peak}$~(\siii) = (11.43 $\pm$ 0.12) $\times$ 10$^3$ km~s$^{-1}$ place it close to the boundary between the CN/91T-like cluster and the BL/91bg-like tail populations, consistent with its intermediate nature between CN and BL (Section~\ref{sec:class}), though it is more similar to events from the CN/91T-like cluster overall.